MSP360 Products

 You will then be able to choose a storage type, set a display name for the new account, and choose the authentication type.

-There are three available options for the authentication type: IAM Role (MBS wizard), IAM Role Manual, and Access/secret.
+The authentication type has three available options: IAM Role (MBS wizard), IAM Role Manual, and Access/secret.

 IAM Role Manual

-We strongly recommend choosing the IAM Role Manual option, since it’s secure and gives you more customization options.
+We strongly recommend choosing the IAM Role Manual option, as it’s secure and offers more customization options.

 If you choose this option, the software will automatically fill in the provider ID, and you will then need to provide your AWS role ARN (Amazon Resource Name).
 To do this, go to the AWS console and create a new role.

-To get full instructions on creating a role, including “IAM permissions JSON”, you can refer to the tutorial by clicking the question mark at the right-hand side, and clicking on the link that follows.
+To get full instructions on creating a role, including “IAM permissions JSON,” refer to the tutorial by clicking the question mark at the right-hand side and clicking on the link that follows.

 IAM Role (MBS wizard)